thycotic/privman-docs/tasks/scheduled/email-reports.md

 1. Click __Create__.
 1. Click __Edit__.
 1. Go to the Paramters tab.

+   >**Note:** For cloud environments the SMTP server settings are pulled for an existing configuration and can't be edited via the parameters tab.

    ![Parameters tab](images/send/email-2.png)
 1. In the __Report to Run__ field enter/search for the report you wish to send.